Nicolas Babin

-Nicolas Babin (born April 9, 1966) is a French businessman, specialized in gamification, as well as technological innovation.
+Nicolas Babin (born April 9, 1966) is a French businessman, specialized in gamification, artificial intelligence, as well as technological innovation.
 He is best known for being the former CEO of Sony Europe in several departments, including robotics.
-He is currently at the head of Babin Business Consulting.
+Starting in 2020, he took an active role in local politics in Gironde.

 Early life and career

 Nicolas Babin studied at the École supérieure des ingénieurs commerciaux de Bordeaux in computer science.
 He is the holder of a master in Sales-Marketing.
 He began his career in 1989 for BNP Paribas as a programmer in San Francisco.
 He moved to California as a result.
 In 1992, he left BNP Paribas in order to take the head of the French and German branches for Atwork Health Systems.
 He then left Atwork in order to take the head of Administration for Cats Software US, thus moving to Palo Alto, in California.
 He notably contributed to its IPO, before becoming the Managing Director EMEA for Cats Software in London.